SrzStephen/DisaVu/README.md

 ## What we learned

-- We had the chance to look into how massive amounts of geospatial data can and should be stored, processed, an queried.
+- We had the chance to look into how massive amounts of geospatial data can and should be stored, processed, and queried.
 - TODO.

 ## What's next for DisaVu